VinayaSathyanarayana/VinayaSathyanarayana/README.md

 Experienced Leader in areas of Tech, Analytics, Data Mining, Mortgage & Payments.
 API and Artificial Intelligence enabled Cloud Native New Product Development with Privacy and Security Built In.

-I focus on Engineering Excellence in Building Products
+I focus on Engineering Excellence in Building Next Ganeration Cloud Native Products

 <!--